Schumer condemns anti-Semitism in US, remains low-key in response to Israel-Hamas fighting

 "Here in New York, peaceful protest is our hallmark, but it must stay peaceful," he continued, before moving on to mention an anti-Asian hate bill Congress passed last week.
 "Hate against any group, Asians, Jews, Palestinians, is wrong."

-Schumer held a press event on Sunday in New York City on vaccines but did not take questions.
+Schumer held a press event on Sunday in New York City on vaccines but was not asked questions.

 During the fighting, as other Democrats, including Ocasio-Cortez – who's been mentioned as a potential primary challenger for Schumer – pressed the Biden administration to take a tougher stance against the Israeli government, the majority leader said even less.